aldreth/poesis/src/pages/what-we-are.md

   meaning.
 </p>
 <p>
-  It is a place provides the space to reflect, contemplate, connect, cultivate, be curious, imagine, innovate, heal, as well as develop radical ideas for cultural and societal change.
+  It will be a place which provides space to reflect, contemplate, connect, cultivate, be curious, imagine, innovate, heal, as well as develop radical ideas for cultural and societal change.
 </p>